-The difference between a well adjusted individual and avoidance is that one is fleeing from reality, and the other is taking proper cognisance over it.
+The difference between a well-adjusted individual and avoidance is that one is fleeing from reality, and the other is taking proper cognizance over it.

-Through setting standards and values of your own, you’re rejecting some values and standards of friends, family, and society around you.
+Through setting standards and values of your own, you’re rejecting other values and standards.
 You’re building your own personal boundaries and values.

-Self esteem is also ostensibly tied to one’s purpose.
+Self-esteem is also ostensibly tied to one’s feeling of purpose.
 It is the desire to grow in knowledge and skills, in understanding and control.
 The opposite is stagnant passivity.

-On any level of intelligence or ability, one the characteristics of self esteem is a man’s eagerness for the new and the challenging, for which he’s allowed to use his abilities to the fullest extent.
+On any level of intelligence or ability, one of the characteristics of self-esteem is an individual’s eagerness for the new and the challenging, for which he’s allowed to use his abilities to the fullest extent.

-Self esteem is confidence is one’s ability to achieve values, and not the external achievement of it.
-One is ‘I Can’, and the other is ‘I Have’.
+Self-esteem is confidence is one’s ability to achieve values and not the external achievement of it.
+The former is ‘I Can’, and the other is ‘I Have’.

-Pseudo self esteem, is an irrational pretense at self value.
+Pseudo self esteem is an irrational pretense at self-value.
 It is an avoidance of anxiety and it provides a temporary sense of security.
-To the man of authentic self esteem, there is no clash between his recognition of the facts of reality and the preservation of his self esteem, since he basis his self esteem as his ability to act accordingly with the facts of reality as he understands them.
+To the individual of authentic self-esteem, there is no clash between his recognition of the facts of reality and the preservation of one’s self-esteem, since he basis his self-esteem as his ability to act accordingly with the facts of reality as he understands them.

 However, to the man of no self esteem, reality appears to be a threat, as an enemy.
 It’s always a choice between reality or his self esteem.

 The determinant of a man’s self-esteem is the motivation between fear and love.
 You can be motivated by confidence, or you can be motivated by terror.
 To a man that lacks self-esteem, he lives negatively, defensively and extensively.
 His life is always in psychological danger.
 He is always in anger, psychologically.
 He never reaches normality.